 Joint Forum ‘Referendum Result and Future for Freedom of Expression in Turkey’

-The Centre for Turkey Studies (CEFTUS) and Index on Censorship are pleased to invite you to a public forum with Special Adviser to the Foreign Affairs Select Committee Guney Yildiz, award-winning Turkish-British technologist Alp Toker and Index on Censorship’s Head of Advocacy Melody Patry on 20th April 2017.
+The Centre for Turkey Studies (CEFTUS) and Index on Censorship hosted a public forum with Special Adviser to the Foreign Affairs Select Committee Guney Yildiz, award-winning Turkish-British technologist Alp Toker and Index on Censorship’s Head of Advocacy Melody Patry.
+This event was hosted by Neil Coyle, Labour MP for Bermondsey and Old Southwark and was chaired by former Deputy Director of PEN International, Sara Whyatt.

 Turkey Blocks and Alp Toker

 British Turkish technologist Alp Toker founded Turkey Blocks using his own savings after being unable to find out what happened to friends and relatives in the aftermath of the Ankara bombings in 2015.
-Using Raspberry Pi based technology, Turkey Blocks detect mass-scale social media censorship, internet restrictions and power outages in real-time.
-Using this tool, Turkey Blocks have since broken news of more than 14 mass-censorship incidents online during politically significant events in 2016.
-The tool has proved so successful that it has begun to be implemented elsewhere globally.
+Using Raspberry Pi based technology, Turkey Blocks detects mass-scale social media censorship, internet restrictions and power outages in real-time.
+Using this tool, Turkey Blocks has since broken news of more than 14 mass-censorship incidents online during politically significant events.
+The tool has proven so successful that it has been implemented in other locations around the world.

 Index on Censorship and Melody Patry